 How do I request public information from the OCCC?

-There is no special form to fill out or special wording to use for Open Records requests.
+There is no special form to fill out or special wording to use for Public Information requests.
 Simply put your request for information in writing to the attention of Public Information Officer, and mail, hand-deliver, fax, or e-mail it to the OCCC.

 - U.S. Mail: Address your request to Office of Consumer Credit Commissioner, 2601 N. Lamar Blvd., Austin TX 78705.